Last updated on May 4th, 2021 at 10:00 am

 While on Worth Avenue, be sure to admire the Living Wall at the corner of Worth Avenue and South County Road.
 The verdant vertical garden, added a few years ago, cost a quarter-million dollars and contains 10,000 plants.

-4. Find peace at historic church
+4. Find a moment of peace at historic Palm Beach island church

 Stop by the Episcopal Church of Bethesda-by-the-Sea, 141 S. County Road, and peak inside the Gothic Revival church.
 The parish hall has a Tiffany window and behind the buildings are beautiful gardens with a koi pond.
 Bethesda-by-the-Sea, which some call the most beautiful church in America, was the site of the wedding of President Donald Trump and Melania.
 (Bill and Hillary were there.
 And boy does everybody look young.)